firstpromoter/fpr-instructions/integrations/clickfunnels.md

 **For specific funnels pages**

-Select Sites > Pages > Funnel Pages > click on the page you want to add the scripts to > Select Settings in the top bar > show code
+Select Sites > Pages > Funnel Pages > click on the page you want to add the scripts to > Select Settings in the top bar > show code.

-1. Copy and paste the below code into the head tracking code section
+1. Copy and paste the below code into the head tracking code section.

 ```html
 &lt;script&gt;(function (w) {